Learning to Answer from Correct Demonstrations: Proofs from

 \subsection{Upper Bounds for Common Intersection and Majority}

-We start by describing the weaker rule that outputs an arbitrary action when the common-intersection among the consistent hypotheses $\CONS_{\cS}(S)$ (Eq.~\eqref{eq:cons}) is empty.
+We start by describing the weaker rule that outputs an arbitrary action when the common-intersection among the consistent hypotheses $\CONS_{\cR}(S)$ (Eq.~\eqref{eq:cons}) is empty.
 This $\MI$ returns a deterministic policy predictor as follows:

-\paragraph{Proper vs Improper Learning.} Before analyzing this rule, we first note that the $\MI$ rule is \emph{proper} in the sense \Cref{def:proper-learning}. \begin{definition}[Proper Learning] We call a learning rule $\cA:(\cX\times \cY)^* \to (\Delta(\cY))^\cX$ proper if for any $S\in (\cX \times \cY)^*$, the policy $\widehat{\pi}=\cA(S)$ is supported on $\sigma$ for some $\sigma \in \cS$, i.e.,~$\supp(\widehat{\pi}(\cdot \mid x))\subseteq \sigma(x)$ for all $x\in \cX$. \end{definition} The model class $\cS$ consists of set-valued functions $\sigma$, whereas the prediction is a single label.
-Thus, we define a notion of proper learning that is natural for our problem.
-Also, strictly speaking, in order to make $\MI$ proper, when outputting an arbitrary $y$ in the case where the common intersection is empty, we should output a $y$ that always belongs to $\sigma(x)$ for some fixed $\sigma \in \CONS_{\cS}(S)$.
-The proofs of \Cref{thm:learnability-of-finite-H,thm:online-mistake-bound-MI} still hold because we always treat an arbitrary $y$ as a mistake anyway.
-On the other hand our optimal learner in (\Cref{alg:online-learner,alg:batch-from-online}) that achieves $\log |\cS|$ sample complexity is improper.
+\paragraph{Proper vs Improper Learning.} Before analyzing this rule, we first note that the rule of outputting from $\MI$ is \emph{proper} in the sense \Cref{def:proper-learning}. \begin{definition}[Proper Learning for Learning from Optimal Demonstrations] We call a learning rule $\cA:(\cX\times \cY)^* \to (\Delta(\cY))^\cX$ proper if for any $S\in (\cX \times \cY)^*$, the policy $\widehat{\pi}=\cA(S)$ is supported on $\sigma_r$ for some $r \in \cR$, i.e.,~$\supp(\widehat{\pi}(\cdot \mid x))\subseteq \sigma_r(x)$ for all $x\in \cX$. \end{definition} The model class $\cR$ consists of reward functions whereas the prediction is a single label.
+Thus, we define a notion of proper learning that is natural for our problem of learning from optimal demonstrations.
+Also, strictly speaking, in order to make $\MI$ proper, when outputting an arbitrary $y$ in the case where the common intersection is empty, we should output a $y$ that always belongs to $\sigma_r(x)$ for some fixed $r \in \CONS_{\cR}(S)$.
+The proofs of \Cref{thm:statistical-ub-maj,thm:online-majority} still hold because we always treat an arbitrary $y$ as a mistake anyway. \begin{remark}[Randomization and Properness] Our main learning rule, \Cref{alg:batch-from-online,alg:batch-from-online}, returns a {\em stochastic} and \emph{improper} (i.e., $\widehat{\pi}\notin\Pi_\cR$) policy.
+Are stochasticity and improperness necessary?
+The $\Maj$ rule of \Cref{subsec:learnability} returns a deterministic policy, and although it is not proper, in Appendix~\ref{app:MI-majority} we discuss an implementation of the common intersection rule that is deterministic and proper (always returns a policy in $\Pi_\cR$, i.e., supported on some $\sigma_r$ for some $r\in\cR$). \Cref{thm:online-majority} then establishes learnability from correct demonstrations using a deterministic and proper learning rule, but with a suboptimal (super)linear sample complexity.
+Is it possible to achieve the optimal $O(\log\abs{\cR})$ sample complexity with proper or deterministic policies? \end{remark}